-In Nigeria, it’s no longer news when you report a bribe taking police men.
+In Nigeria, it’s no longer news when you report bribe-taking policemen.
 Commuters are used to such act.

 When a commercial driver isn’t ready to ‘corporate’ with policemen on the road, passengers are usually quick to say, “Please answer these people for us to leave here.”

-Commercial drivers have better understanding of them too, thereby making the situation more complicated.
+Commercial drivers have a better understanding of them too, thereby making the situation more complicated.

 What of if drivers abide by the laid down rules?